kubernetes/community/communication/meeting-notes-archive/201911-202010_Community_Meeting_Notes.md

     *   Q: Are you aware of usage?
     *   A: Not sure but have done some GH searches and there is some usage however it’s only been open sourced about 2 months
     *   Q: How long does it take to stand up?
     *   A: 15m to get started using example config for Kubernetes.
 Storage options for github cache can be a little more complicated.
     *   Q: Are there video resources?
     *   A: No yet.
 Just written documentation
     *   Q: What has been the effect on morale and contributor relationships on projects using triage-party?
     *   A: We do a better job keeping an open line of communication with our users.
 Also helpful for prioritization and having people from the community stepping up to help with triage.
     *   **Next steps:** Leader boards for positive behaviors
     *   If you have any questions, reach out to tstromberg@ on Kubernetes Slack
 *   [ 0:19 ] **SIG Updates**
     *   SIG Leads, check out this set of [recommended topics to cover](https://github.com/kubernetes/community/blob/master/events/community-meeting.md#sig-updates) during your update.
 [Slide template if you need it](https://docs.google.com/presentation/d/1-nTvKCiqu9UvFYUeM6p6RIqHS5-H-u3_x-V4xj_eIWo/edit#slide=id.g401c104a3c_0_0), please also check the [SIG Update Schedule](https://docs.google.com/spreadsheets/d/1adztrJ05mQ_cjatYSnvyiy85KjuI6-GuXsRsP-T2R3k)!
     *   SIG Release [Stephen Augustus]
         *   [Slides](https://docs.google.com/presentation/d/1VuS06RJWccA8ceSlu5a3hIIsVb2mge6Zz5YDpxHiBFY/edit#slide=id.g401c104a3c_0_0)
     *   SIG Apps  [Ken Owens]
         *   [Slides](https://docs.google.com/presentation/d/18UcJQs3ThW6Vdgl_mdc1984uU16GwuIhuD0Pujl42xU/edit?usp=sharing)
-    *   Product Security Committee [Tim Allclair]
+    *   Security Response Committee [Tim Allclair]
         *   [Slides](https://docs.google.com/presentation/d/1TJQevF8wLRsjVRNQuUiRgwI5EO2mdt03RfifYwDoGrc/preview)
     *   SIG Architecture [John Belamaric]
         *   [Slides](https://docs.google.com/presentation/d/1NytMrpVYKzFo7rLcEEHnFl8zOx05fnjs3xBSZXVE0nI/edit#slide=id.g401c104a3c_0_0)
 *   [ 0:58 ] **Announcements **
         *   New twitter - follow us: @k8scontributors.
 An official announcement will be on kubernetes-dev@ mailing list today.
         *   Next month’s host will be Sushmita Amarnath!
 We’re always looking for new contributors to host this meeting, ping us in #sig-contribex if you’re interested.
     *   ** Shoutouts this month (Check in #shoutouts on slack) **